gulrupa/git-katas/README.md

 Exercises starting with _basic_ are entry-level - other exercises vary greatly in difficulty.

-To get an overview of the exercises in here look in [Overview.md](Overview.md).

 Feel free to use these exercises, that's why they're public!

 ## Suggested Learning Path